-In order to ensure that our aims are met and the Programme of Study is covered at each key stage the school follows the enquiry based approach set out in 'Religion for Today and Tomorrow' non-statutory guidance supporting the Hertfordshire Agreed Syllabus of Religious Education 2017-2022/ some additional elements of the previous Hertfordshire Primary Scheme of Work for RE (2012-2017) have been retained.
+In order to ensure that our aims are met and the Programme of Study is covered at each key stage the school follows the enquiry based approach set out in 'Religion for Today and Tomorrow' non-statutory guidance supporting the Hertfordshire Agreed Syllabus of Religious Education 2023-2028.
 Our long term planning builds-in coverage of and progression in both the content and concepts outlined in the eight key areas of learning.

 Our schemes of work ensure that pupils have encountered and explored the religions through the EYFS and Key Stage/s 1 and 2.
-We have used a combination of teaching RE through the creative curriculum, RE enrichment opportunities and as a standalone subject, depending on the material which has to be covered.
+We have used a combination of teaching RE through the creative curriculum, RE enrichment opportunities and as a standalone subject, depending on the material to be covered.

 Short term planning of individual lessons is a matter for the class teacher.
 The RE Subject Leader is available to help with this and keeps a range of teachers' resources as a guide.
 When planning each unit of work the teacher will identify which parts of the programme of study are to be the focus, the learning objectives for the unit, the learning tasks planned to achieve them, time allocated and any resources, visits or visitors needed.
-The work planned must take into account the needs of all pupils and be differentiated accordingly.
+The work planned must take into account the needs of all pupils and be adapted accordingly to ensure all pupils are able to access learning with an appropriate level of support and challenge.